 - Know your target market.
 Many pieces of software fail as they do not target the right audience.
 Look at your competitors and see who they focus their efforts on.
 The more market research you can do at this stage, the better.
 Look at the demographics of your target audience, where they live, their likes and dislikes

-- Prioritise the features that you want to include in your startup MVP.
-You will not want to include all of your desired features in your startup MVP development plan, just the ones that will benefit your target audience.
+- Prioritize the features that you want to include in your startup MVP project.
+You will not want to include all of your desired features in your startup MVP lean startup development plan, just the ones that will benefit your target audience.
 The MoSCoW method can be an effective way of determining which features make the cut:

 - ‘Must haves’ – what is the one crucial feature that defines your product?